05

-Your district is rigged.
+Your District is Rigged.
 Here's what that looks like.

 District 31 covers six communities that have very little in common.
 Suburbs, farmland, food deserts, coal plants.
 The only reason you're all in the same district?
 The math works for one party.

-They drew the map.
-You got stuck with it.
+they drew the map. you got stuck with it.

 R+25

-Your senator has cast 492 votes in the NC Senate.
+Your senator has cast 492 votes.
 Party-line votes: 492.
-And how many were about your community?

-10 of 50
+10 / 50

 Six communities.
 One senator who doesn't have to listen.